Jackie Speier

 In 1978, while working as his aide, Speier survived five gunshot wounds when Ryan was assassinated during the Jonestown massacre.
-Speier was a member of the California State Senate, representing parts of San Francisco and San Mateo counties.
+Speier served as a member of the California State Senate, representing parts of San Francisco and San Mateo counties.
 On April 8, 2008, she won the special election for the vacated United States House of Representatives seat of the late Congressman Tom Lantos.
 In 2021, she announced that she would not seek reelection in the 2022 midterm elections.
+She was elected as a member of the San Mateo County Board of Supervisors in 2024.

 Early life and education

 Speier was born in 1950 in San Francisco, and grew up in an apolitical family, the daughter of Nancy (née Kanchelian) and Manfred "Fred" Speier ([ˈʃpaɪ̯ɐ]).
 Her mother, who was born in Fresno of Armenian descent, lost most of her extended family in the Armenian genocide, while her father was an immigrant from Germany.
 He was the son of a Jewish father and a Catholic mother.
 Speier took Jacqueline as her confirmation name after Jackie Kennedy.
 She is a graduate of Mercy High School in Burlingame.
 She earned a Bachelor of Arts from the University of California, Davis, and a Juris Doctor from the University of California, Hastings College of the Law in 1976.